Waves and landscape

 What is there to do in the Faroe Islands in October?
 What kind of weather is there?
 Will there be snow?
 How many hours of daylight can travellers expect?
 Can I still venture on day tours?
 Continue reading to discover all there is to know about the Faroe Islands in October.

 Visiting the Faroe Islands in October is worth it.
-The islands are still pretty much snow-free so this is the perfect time travelling around the country without worrying about roads covered in snow or icy mountains trails.
+The islands will erupt in autumnal glory.
+All the jaw-dropping landscapes are still pretty much snow-free.
+This makes it the perfect time travelling around the island group without worrying about roads covered in snow or icy mountain trails.
 Here are some of the top travel services for visitors of Faroe Islands in October.

 For those who want to explore the Faroe Islands in a less conventional season, the Nordic archipelago has a lot to offer.
 October will let you discover nature and yourself.
 It is a relaxing experience as there are not that many travellers around.